-How do I find out about open jobs?
+How do I learn about available career opportunities?

 All jobs currently open for application are listed on our website at www.personnel.wv.gov.
-Simply go there, scroll through our job listings, and apply online.
-If you want more information about a particular job title just click on the position’s title and a job description will open.
-All the information necessary to apply can be found on this page with the apply link appearing in the top right.
-Internal vacancies: Current or former State employees may also apply for these posted vacancies.
-Instructions for applying are listed at the bottom of each job description.
-Only State employees who have held permanent status (completed the probationary period) may be considered for these positions.
+Scroll through our job listings and apply online.
+If you want more information about a particular job title, click on the position's title.
+All information necessary to apply can be found on this page with the "apply" link appearing in the top right.

 If I am interested in a position, may I submit a resume in place of an application?

 No. DOP does not accept resumes in the place of an application.
-All applicants MUST use the official application and valid information MUST be on the application to be considered.
-You may attach a resume to your online application, but you must also complete all parts of the application.
+All applicants MUST use the official application and valid information MUST be on the application.